marka2g/marksmarkdown/priv/notes/concepts/cs/languages/elixir/features/tree-of-contents.md

 _Notice that only the directories with markdown files show up in the tree of contents menu._

-To accomplish this, a basic tree data structure representing the directories and markdown file slugs within those nested directories seemed the correct path to take.
+To accomplish this, a basic tree data structure representing the directories and markdown file slugs within those nested directories seemed like a reasonable approach.
 The code is a work in progress; there is room for improvements and refinement.
 Nonetheless, this was a first pass and it's functioning as initially designed.
 Let's run through some of the important steps to build the Tree Of Contents menu and you can checkout the [source here](https://github.com/marka2g/marksmarkdown){:target="_blank" .under}.

 <a id="steps"></a>